 Universal Credit and Housing Benefit

-We still have a lot of tenants in receipt of Housing Benefits administered by the Local Authority, but these are gradually being migrated to Universal Credit, and more and more tenants on benefits now receive Universal Credit rather than Local Authority Housing Benefit.
+We still have tenants in receipt of Housing Benefits administered by the Local Authority, but these are gradually being migrated to Universal Credit.
+Most tenants on benefits now receive Universal Credit from the Department of Works and Pensions.

-However, like it or not, Universal Credit is being rolled out across the UK, and here in the North West we have been dealing with it for 5 years.
+Universal Credit is being rolled out across the UK, and here in the North West we have been dealing with it for 5 years.
 RPC works very closely with both the DWP and our Local Authorities to do what we can to ensure our tenants apply for and receive the housing benefits they are entitled to, and our landlords receive the rent due to them.
-In many cases we have been successful in applying for the housing benefit element of Universal Credit to be paid directly to us rather than to the tenant, and this makes things better for both parties, as the tenant is not tempted to spend this allowance on other expenses, and we are notified or become aware at an early stage if the benefit has dropped or has been stopped for any reason.
-We also encourage our tenants to continue receiving benefits by notifying the DWP regarding any change in their circumstances and keeping up to date with information required by the DWP.
+In many cases we have been successful in applying for the housing benefit element of Universal Credit to be paid directly to us rather than to the tenant.
+This makes things better for both parties, as the tenant is not tempted to spend this allowance on other expenses, and we are notified or become aware at an early stage if the benefit has dropped or has been stopped.
+We encourage our tenants to continue receiving benefits by notifying the DWP regarding any change in their circumstances and keeping up to date with information required by the DWP.

 Landlords – If your tenant falls into arrears we will ask the DWP for additional payments to gradually catch up and have been successful in collecting rent arrears in many cases.
-We have a dedicated secure email connection with the Universal Credit department that enables a quick and secure communication channel between us, giving us the advantage of quick and confidential notification of payments and exchange of information.
-RPC welcomes Landlords with properties in all areas, including the Compulsory Landlord Licencing areas and other areas where most of the tenants are on benefits.
+We have a dedicated secure email connection with the Universal Credit department giving us the advantage of quick and confidential notification of payments and exchange of information.
+RPC welcomes Landlords with properties in all areas, including the Compulsory Landlord Licencing areas.
 No area is “difficult to manage” for RPC, and we strive to do the best we can for both our Landlords and our Tenants.
 For the official government information please follow this link.
 UK Government Universal Credit Information